ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 ==== Other Functions ====

-**Why not support other string functions?** It would make the implementation far too complicated.
-For example //strtoupper()// might seem reasonable, but its output varies based on the current locale (no longer a string written by the developer); and functions like //str_shuffle()// would create unpredictable results ;-)
+**Why not support other string functions?** We might do, but like [[#string_splitting|String Splitting]], we can't find any use cases, and don't want to make this complicated (just identifying strings defined in the PHP source code).
+For example //strtoupper()// might be reasonable, but we will need to consider how it would be used (good and bad), and check for any oddities (e.g. output varying based on the current locale).
+Also, functions like //str_shuffle()// create unpredictable results.

 ==== Int/Float/Boolean Values ====